darkenphp/docs/contents/compile.md

 }
 ```

-Now the compiled code will inject the constructor parameter in the constructor.
+Now the compiled code (which is your original code, just modified) will inject the constructor parameter in the constructor.
 This looks like this (simplified):

 ```php
 $obj = new class($this)